massenz/go-statemachine/README.md

 **The code is copyright (c) 2022 AlertAvert.com.
 All rights reserved**<br>
 The code is released under the Apache 2.0 License, see `LICENSE` for details.

+Fixes and additions are always welcome and warmly appreciated, please see the [Contributing](#contributing) section for some guidance.

 # Overview

 ## Design